 What is Dalgona?

 Dalgona, also known as Ppopgi, is an old-fashioned Korean sugar candy made with just sugar and baking soda.
-Although it looks like cookies, it has a hard and honeycomb toffee-like texture.
+Although it looks like thin cookies, it has a hard and honeycomb toffee-like texture.
 The reason this candy is so nostalgic to Koreans is because of how it’s made – in a soup ladle!

 The popular Netflix show “Squid Game” featured this candy, and it became an overnight sensation through social media.
 It’s easy to see why this sugar candy became so intriguing to non-Koreans.
 Making the Dalgona candy recipe is a fun activity if you know the story behind it.